ykfengmax/ykfengmax.github.io/index.md

 2025.8 I attended a summer research in lattice models and representation theory.
 This is a [report](./report.pdf), a [poster](./poster.pdf), and a [draft of survey](./draft of survey.pdf).

+2024.2 I did a research with a team in AI using tools from random forest and developed a [paper](2408868 C final(1).pdf).

 ### *lecture notes and homework notes:*